alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 Sometimes you want to ignore a certain warning:

 - maybe it's a false positive
-- maybe you want something "unused", as a placeholder, etc
+- maybe you want something "unused", as a placeholder

 ### 3.1.
 Silencer plugin (Scala < 2.13)